 ETHNICITY [ETHNICITY_CIT] - nine categories of ethnicity/race (CSU breakdown).
 Some prospective students tell us their ethnicity before they apply to the University; however, most answer this question on their CSU application.
 A few students decline to provide this information and are considered unknown.
 See Race for related information.

 FEDERAL FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT (FERPA) - affords students certain rights with respect to their educational records.
 See the HSU Registrars website for more information (http://pine.humboldt.edu/reg/students/ferpa.html).

-FIRST-TIME FULL-TIME UNDERGRADUATES (FTFTUG) - Same definition as FTUG (see above), except that the student has enrolled full-time (12 or more units) for their first term.
+FIRST-TIME FULL-TIME UNDERGRADUATES (FTFTUG) - Same definition as FTUG (see below), except that the student has enrolled full-time (12 or more units) for their first term.
 HSU does not ask students about their objective in college, so the status of full-time during the first term is used to show intentionality of the student to finish a four-year degree.

 FIRST-TIME UNDERGRADUATES (FTUG) or FIRST-TIME FROSH - Includes all matriculated first-year students, even if they have enough units to be considered sophomores/juniors, who enroll in the fall semester.
 FTUG does not include current high-school students taking classes at Humboldt (see TRANSITORY).

 FULL-TIME EQUIVALENT FACULTY (FTEF) - Identifies the fractions of faculty positions used to teach the FTES.
 This number excludes faculty time not used for teaching, such as department chair administrative time.